 What is the Job Like?

 - Police officers and detectives are responsible for the protection of lives and property by pursuing individuals who break the law and providing warnings or issuing citations.
-Jobs are categorizes by city or community, county, state and federal agencies.
+Jobs are categorized by city or community, county, state, and federal agencies.

 - The Federal Bureau of Investigations (FBI) is responsible for investigating violations of federal law, which includes a broad range of criminal activities.